kaiete/example-palgrave-package/README.md

 If so, you've come to the right place.
 Here's
 ### How to make a Palgrave add-on
-First things first, fork this repo.
+First things first, hit use this template and create a repo.
 Once you've done that, you'll want to give it a more original name.
 Then you can start editing.
 #### ppc.json
 This is your metadata file.
 Edit as you wish.
 #### commands.json